My Mom always made brussels sprouts sautéd with a few Indian spices that transformed the little sprouts into a delicious dish.

-Now a days brussels sprouts have become quiet popular and get featured in so many restaurants, and they are mostly served grilled or broiled with a balsamic glaze, or tossed in salads.
+Now a days brussels sprouts have become quiet popular and get featured in so many restaurants, and they are mostly served grilled or broiled or tossed in salads.
 For a change from this trend, try this Indian spiced brussels sprouts and serve it as a delicious side dish.

 Turmeric Spiced Brussels Sprouts